 Complex Techniques and Specialized Knowledge

-The evolution of technology has given rise to advanced recycling techniques tailored to specific metals.
+The evolution of technology has given rise to advanced recycling and sorting techniques tailored to specific metals.
 For instance, recycling aluminum requires complex procedures, such as smelting and electrolysis.

 While these methods are highly effective, they demand specialized knowledge and a substantial investment in technology, presenting a hurdle for many facilities.